 Lake George has 170 islands, many of them state-owned and open for camping.
 The water is clear enough in places to see 30 feet down.
 It’s a well-maintained part of upstate New York that doesn’t feel overrun, partly because it sits far enough off the main tourist circuits to attract people who have actually looked for it.

 The castles, like the lake, reward the effort of finding them.
-John Lavender has been building this place for over four decades and still calls himself the steward of the property rather than its owner.
-“I believe I was led to this spot,” he says of the mountaintop he found in a penny-saver ad in 1982.
+John Lavender has been building this place for over four decades and still calls himself the steward of the property rather than its owner, adding, “Do we really own anything?
+We simply get to enjoy it for a moment”.
+“I believe I was led to this spot,” he says of the mountaintop he found in a penny-saver ad in 1982, “Stopping for a cup of coffee changed my life”.
 Whether you believe that or not, it’s hard to stand on one of those terraces and argue with the result.

 19 Skyline Dr, Bolton Landing, NY 12814, United States